pranaypratyush/Pixel-Trainer/ReadMe.md

 The brush size or labelling area can be changed using the given trackbar.
 To Save or Clear ,use the brush icon in the taskbar.

+The `main_static` file is the "statified" version of the `main` binary.
+It has all dynamic linkages statified and therefore would run on systems without 'opencv-3.1.0' installed.